contrast-zone/rewrite.js/README.md

 ## further examples

-Please refer to the [Rewrite Playground](https://contrast-zone.github.io/rewrite/playground/index.html) for more thorough examples exposure.
-The examples contain equality predicate, Boolean operations, binary number addition, proof checking, and meta-rules.
+Please refer to the *Rewrite Playground* from the above link for more thorough examples exposure.
+Available examples contain equality predicate, Boolean operations, binary number addition, proof checking, and meta-rules.

 ## using rewrite